janatdev/RestApiNetCore/README.md

 Instruction to Download this Repo.

 1. Create a new folder on 'C:\' Name as "Projects"
-2. Clone/Download (zip) repo under "Projects" folder
+2. Clone/Download (zip) repo under "Projects" folder.
 3. Clone/Download repo from this link (https://github.com/janatdev/ApiTest) under "Projects" folder.
 Hopefully it will load both projects this way.
 4. Open the Tfl application (note. don't open the Tfl.sln)
 5. Restore the Nugget packages.